 Chocolate is made from the fruit of cacao trees, which are native to Central and South America.
 The fruits are called pods and each pod contains around 40 cacao beans.
 The beans are dried and roasted to create cocoa beans.

 It’s unclear exactly when cacao came on the scene or who invented it.
-According to Hayes Lavis, cultural arts curator for the Smithsonian’s National Museum of the American Indian, ancient Olmec pots and vessels from around 1500 B.C. were discovered with traces of theobromine, a stimulant compound found in chocolate and tea.
+According to Hayes Lavis, cultural arts curator for the Smithsonian’s National Museum of the American Indian, ancient Olmec pots and vessels from around 1500 B.C. were discovered with traces of theobromine, the stimulant compound found in chocolate and tea.

 It’s thought the Olmecs used cacao to create a ceremonial drink.
 However, since they kept no written history, opinions differ on if they used cacao beans in their concoctions or just the pulp of the cacao pod.

 The Aztecs took chocolate admiration to another level.
 They believed cacao was given to them by their gods.
-Like the Mayans, they enjoyed the caffeinated kick of hot or cold, spiced chocolate beverages in ornate containers, but they also used cacao beans as currency to buy food and other goods.
+Like the Maya, they enjoyed the caffeinated kick of hot or cold, spiced chocolate beverages in ornate containers, but they also used cacao beans as currency to buy food and other goods.
 In Aztec culture, cacao beans were considered more valuable than gold.

 Spanish Hot Chocolate

 There are conflicting reports about when chocolate arrived in Europe, although it’s agreed it first arrived in Spain.
 One story says Christopher Columbus discovered cacao beans after intercepting a trade ship on a journey to America and brought the beans back to Spain with him in 1502.